Nukesor/selfhosted-gaming/content/_index.md

 ## Hello everyone!

 This site aims to be a guide for setting up your own dedicated game servers.
-Use the **navigation bar** or the **search** field to look for a specific game.
+Each game has it's own site, containing a full installation guide and all files that we are allowed to publicly shared.

-If you cannot find a game, think about helping out and [contribute](https://github.com/nukesor/selfhosted-gaming) to the project.
+If there is no guide for your game here yet, please think about [contributing](https://github.com/nukesor/selfhosted-gaming) to the project.

 ## Best practices